Unsupervised Feature Selection via Robust Autoencoder and Adaptive Graph Learning

 \subsection{Datasets with Ground Truth}

-\textbf{Datasets.} We conduct our comparison experiments on six public datasets, including one handwriting digit dataset (\texttt{USPS}~\cite{hull1994database}), multiclass face and object image datasets (\texttt{Jaffe}~\cite{lyons1998jaffe}, \texttt{COIL20}~\cite{nene1996coil}), one biological dataset (\texttt{lung}~\cite{bhattacharjee2001classification}) and one spoken letter recognition dataset (\texttt{Isolet}~\cite{cole1991isolet}).
-Complete dataset specifications, including the number of observations, features and clusters, are provided in \Cref{sec:sup_1} of the Supplementary Material.
-The input $\xbm$ is scaled to $[0,1]$.
-Moreover, to assess the robustness of our algorithm, we synthetically generate outliers for each dataset by sampling from $\mathcal{N}(0, \Ibf_D)$, where $D$ is the dimension of the input.
-These outliers are incorporated during training.
+\textbf{Datasets.} We evaluate our method on six publicly available datasets, their descriptions are provided in \Cref{tab:dataset_description}.
+Moreover, to assess the robustness of our algorithm, we synthetically generate outliers for each dataset by sampling from $\mathcal{N}(0, \Ibf_D)$ and incorporate them into the training process.

 \textbf{Compared Methods.} We evaluate RAEUFS against two state-of-the-art UFS methods: Generalized Uncorrelated Regression with Adaptive Graph (URAFS)~\cite{li2018generalized} and Neural Networks with Self-Expression (NNSE)~\cite{you2023unsupervised}.
-All methods will employed and then \textit{k}-means method~\cite{lloyd1982least} will be applied to the reduced feature data $\mathbf{X}_s$ with repeating 100 times.
+After employing the methods, \textit{k}-means ~\cite{lloyd1982least} will be applied to the reduced feature data $\mathbf{X}_s$ with repeating 100 times.
 Additionally, we include a baseline where \textit{k}-means is applied directly to the original data without any feature selection.